Louis Guillouet, comte d'Orvilliers: Franco-American alliance

-In 1777, France began assisting the American colonies in their fight for independence from Great Britain.
-D'Orvilliers was appointed Vice Admiral (Lieutenant-General of the Navy) and prepared to engage the Royal Navy in the Atlantic.
-His greatest success came in July 1778 during the First Battle of Ushant, when his fleet managed to fend off an attack from a similarly-sized English fleet led by Admiral Augustus Keppel.
+In 1777, France joined the United States in their war for independence from Great Britain.
+D'Orvilliers was promoted to lieutenant général des armées navales and made preparations to engage the Royal Navy in the Atlantic Ocean.
+On 27 July 1778, his fleet fought the inconclusive Battle of Ushant against a British fleet under Admiral Augustus Keppel.

-The following year, however, he led an unsuccessful attempt to raid the English ports of Portsmouth and Plymouth.
+In the following year, D'Orvilliers led an unsuccessful attempt to raid the English ports of Portsmouth and Plymouth.
 Although the weather and crew sickness played a part, he was censured for not making better use of the forces under his command.
 As a consequence, he resigned his command.

-The death of his wife in 1783 affected d'Orvilliers greatly and he withdrew to the Saint-Magloire seminary in Paris.
+The death of D'Orvilliers's wife in 1783 affected him greatly and he withdrew to the St. Magloire seminary in Paris.
 He later returned to the town of his birth, Moulins, where he died in 1792.

-The name "Guillouet" comes from the Breton language, a form of Celtic, and means "Man from the wood".

-Descendents
+Descendants

-The admiral encouraged his grandson, Hugues Duroy de Chaumareys, to enter Naval service.
+D'Orvilliers encouraged his grandson, Hugues Duroy de Chaumareys, to enter Naval service.
 He did not live to witness the court-martial, disgrace and label of "incompetent and complacent" that was triggered by the sinking of the frigate French frigate Méduse (1810) and loss of circa 150 lives, plus the notoriety of the painting by Théodore Géricault of the shipwreck scene The Raft of the Medusa which hangs in the Louvre.